FastTrac, Kauffman Foundation

 B2B vs. B2C Markets

 Businesses can target other businesses or consumers.
-Your customer profile will vary depending on whether your customers are businesses or consumers.
 Entrepreneurs often refer to this distinction as B2B (business-to-business) or B2C (business-to-consumer) markets.
-While some products or services may only be marketable to other businesses or only to individuals, some may fit both categories.
-In that case, careful analysis can help you determine which market has the greatest potential.
+While some products or services are only marketable to other businesses or to individuals, some fit both categories.
+In that case, careful analysis can help determine which market has the greatest potential.

 Whether your business is B2B or B2C, you will want to look for demographic and psychographic information.

-Psychographics- Customers may also be grouped by similar psychographic variables such as values, beliefs, buying patterns, perceptions, and lifestyle choices such as recycling, fitness, travel, and hobby interests.
+- Psychographics- Customers may also be grouped by similar psychographic variables such as values, beliefs, buying patterns, perceptions, and lifestyle choices such as recycling, fitness, travel, and hobby interests.
 Psychographic variables provide insights into how and why customers buy.
-Although this information is valuable to know, it is harder to collect and find because customers' preferences change over time and this type of information often must be collected directly from the source.
+Although this information is valuable, it's harder to collect because customers' preferences change over time and this type of information often must be collected directly.

-As part of your Marketing Plan, you will create an expanded profile of the potential customers who make up your target market.
-For example, a golf ball manufacturer who is trying to identify the type of golfer most likely to purchase its product will want to look at the characteristics of customers in the golf market.
-The golf ball manufacturer needs to know demographics on customers: where customers purchase their golf balls, how often they buy them, how much they pay, and their psychographic factors for buying golf balls, such as perceived value, desire for prestige, and price range.
+As part of your Marketing Plan, you'll create an expanded profile of the potential customers who make up your target market.
+For example, a golf ball manufacturer trying to identify the type of golfer most likely to purchase its product will consider the characteristics of customers in the golf market.
+The golf ball manufacturer needs to know demographics on customers: where customers purchase golf balls, how often they buy them, how much they pay, and their psychographic factors for buying golf balls, such as perceived value, desire for prestige, and price range.

 You can collect demographic information about your intended customer from the Census Bureau and other secondary research sources that track consumer information.
 Psychographic information may require using surveys, interviews, and other forms of primary research to collect information specific to your intended customer.

 Marketing a product or service to a business has some major differences from marketing to individuals.
-In sales to businesses, you may have fewer, larger customers, which can increase your efficiency and profits as well as your risk.
-Energy Sentry products help conserve energy used by home appliances.
-Selling these products to individual consumers would be prohibitively expensive, so they developed a marketing strategy to work closely with local power companies.
-The devices were then sold in large batches; one rural power company bought 9,000 units for its customers.
+In sales to businesses, you may have fewer, larger customers, which can increase your efficiency and profits, as well as your risk.

 comments powered by